Patients' Bill of Rights

 - The patient shall be free to retain and use personal clothing and possessions as space permits, provided it does not infringe on the rights of other patients.

 - The patient shall be entitled to privacy for visits and, if married, to share a room with his or her spouse if both are patients in the same facility and where both patients consent unless it is medically contraindicated and so documented by a physician.
 The patient has the right to reside and receive services in the facility with reasonable accommodation of individual needs and preferences, including choice of room and roommate, except when the health and safety of the individual or other patients would be endangered.

-- The patient shall not be denied appropriate care on the basis of race, religion, color, national origin, sex, gender identity, age, disability, marital status, or source of payment, nor shall any such care be denied on account of the patient’s sexual orientation.
+- The patient shall not be denied appropriate care on the basis of age, sex, gender identity, sexual orientation, race, color, marital status, familial status, disability, religion, national origin, source of income, source of payment, or profession.

 - The patient shall be entitled to be treated by the patient’s physician of choice, subject to reasonable rules and regulations of the facility regarding the facility’s credentialing process.

-- The patient shall be entitled to have the patient’s parents, if a minor, or spouse, or next of kin or a personal representative, if an adult, visit the facility, without restriction, if the patient is considered terminally ill by the physician responsible for the patient’s care.
+- The patient shall be entitled to have the patient’s parents, if a minor, or spouse, or next of kin, or unmarried partner, or a personal representative chosen by the patient, if an adult, visit the facility, without restriction, if the patient is considered terminally ill by the physician responsible for the patient’s care.

 - The patient shall be entitled to receive representatives of approved organizations as provided in RSA 151:28.

 - The patient shall not be denied admission to the facility based on Medicaid as a source of payment when there is available space in the facility.